 The Department of Human Resources provides services through the following divisions:

 ADMINISTRATION, FINANCE, BUDGET AND INFORMATION SERVICES provide internal administrative support to ensure efficient department operations.

 CLASSIFICATION and COMPENSATION (CLASS and COMP) classifies the City’s positions and manages Memoranda of Understanding (MOUs) and the Municipal Code related to compensation.
 In addition, Class and Comp supports the civil service system through management of classification actions and appeals, labor negotiations through performance of salary surveys, costing, and contract administration, and payroll through establishment and maintenance of rates of pay, premiums and lump sum payments.

 EMPLOYEE RELATIONS (ERD) negotiates and administers the provisions of collective bargaining agreements between the City and labor organizations representing City employees.
 ERD staff advises department personnel representatives in interpreting contract provisions, manages and reviews grievances related to contract interpretation and disciplinary action, determines bargaining unit assignments of City classifications, and conducts meet and confer sessions within the scope of representation.

-RECRUITMENT AND ASSESSMENT SERVICES PUBLIC SAFETY TEAM (RAS & PST) develops and administers complex, state-of-the-art, legally defensible selection processes for the sworn ranks of the San Francisco Fire Department, San Francisco Police Department, and San Francisco Sheriff’s Department.
+- PUBLIC SAFETY EXAM TEAM (PST) develops and administers complex, state-of-the-art, legally defensible selection processes for the sworn ranks of the San Francisco Fire Department, San Francisco Police Department, and San Francisco Sheriff’s Department.
 This begins with comprehensive, detail-oriented job analyses through eligible list posting for 23 ranks across the three departments.
 It also works collaboratively with nationally-renowned psychometric consultants who may be hired to assist in the development and administration of these examinations.